radareorg/radareorg/source/tools.rst

 It's used to generate the (now deprecated) bindings for radare2.

-radare2-extra
+radare2-extras
 -------------

-`radare2-extra <https://github.com/radare/radare2-extras>`__ contains extra plugins
+`radare2-extras <https://github.com/radare/radare2-extras>`__ contains additional plugins
 for radare2.
-They aren't included in the core for various possible reasons: dependency on external libraries, marginal/specific usecase, duplicate features, …
+They aren't included in the core for various reasons: dependency on external libraries, marginal/specific usecase, duplicate features, …

 The recommended way to build/install/toy with/… those plugins is to use :ref:`r2pm <r2pm>`.